Our government is terrible at naming things.

 Red traffic lights mean stop—because it is dangerous to enter the intersection.
 Red text is a warning.
 Red lights on equipment mean immediate attention is required.

-Here are the restrictions that were in place in the Red Phase in the Reopening Plan:
+Here are the restrictions that were in place in the Red Phase of the Reopening Plan:

 Yellow Phase